jpreardon/weighter/README.md

 A config.php file is required.
 An example is included.
 Rename config-example.php to config.php and set the database parameters as needed.
 See [PHP PDO::__construct](https://www.php.net/manual/en/pdo.construct.php) for a through explanation of the data source name.

 There's a simple username/password scheme here.
-Set them both in the config file.
+Set them both along with your server's domain in the config file.
 Logins are saved as cookies for 90 days.